IAS 8 covers:

 Immaterial impact of changes in accounting policies

 Sometimes the impact of a change in accounting policy is immaterial.
 Such instances are not covered in IAS 8 as IFRS generally do not deal with immaterial items.
-If the impact is immaterial, entities don’t need to follow retrospective application (see discussion on materiality on a separate page).
+If the impact is immaterial, entities don’t need to follow retrospective application.
 If the new accounting policy impacts the measurement or recognition of assets or liabilities, the question then arises what to do with assets/liabilities that existed (or would exist) as at the opening balance of current year.
 There are two approaches adopted in practice:

-1/ Assets/liabilities as per opening balance of current year are remeasured/recognized/derecognised in line with the new accounting policy.
+1/ Assets/liabilities as per opening balance of current year are remeasured/recognised/derecognised in line with the new accounting policy.

-2/ Assets/liabilities as per opening balance are not remeasured/recognized/derecognised in line with the new accounting policy.
+2/ Assets/liabilities as per opening balance are not remeasured/recognised/derecognised in line with the new accounting policy.

-Under this approach, no one-off impact is recognised unlike in approach 1/.
+Under this approach, no one-off P/L impact is recognised.
 The drawback of this solution is that the new accounting policy is not fully followed until assets/liabilities as per opening balance would have been derecognised anyway.
-In such a case, the materiality should be assessed based on a what-if approach , i.e. what would be the impact of remeasuring/ recognising/ derecognising all assets and liabilities under new accounting policy (in other words: what is the materiality of what is missing).
+In such a case, the materiality should be assessed based on a what-if approach, i.e. what would be the impact of remeasuring/ recognising/ derecognising all assets and liabilities under the new accounting policy (in other words: what is the materiality of what is missing).